BigRas/Getting-and-Cleaning-Data-with-R/README.md

 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Explanation of Analysis Files
+ All the sprips is in run_analysis.R.

+At first stage, dataset was downloaded and unzipped.
+And then required sets were merged with each other.
+Subset the feature file to extract the needed measurements.
+And the set the names foe being more human friendly.
+Finally, write the modified dataset in Tidyset.text based on the mean of each valiables.